F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 - Exceptions exist but they are narrow: the non-exercise pledge (외국국적 불행사 서약) is available to certain spouses of Korean nationals, allowing them to retain foreign citizenship as a non-exercised right rather than renouncing it formally.
 Persons 65 or older recovering Korean nationality (applicable to overseas Korean diaspora) have a separate path.
 Special-merit and exceptional-talent naturalization are separate categories.

 - Qualifying residence: general naturalization requires 5 years of legal residence in Korea, which can include F-5 years.
+Note that the absence rules for naturalization residence are counted differently from the F-5 qualifying clock, so do not assume the 90-day and 180-day F-5 rules carry over unchanged.
 Marriage-spouse naturalization requires 2 years of residence, or 1 year if married for 3 or more years.

 F-5 requires: